Jodus-Melodus/Phi/README.md

 # Phi
 Phi is a high-level, statically typed, object-oriented programming language specifically designed to deploy programs quick.

-To use the application run the "phIDE.py" file.
+Verify that you have a python interpreter installed and then run the "install.sh" script.

 ## Programming Language:
 [phi](#ProgrammingLanguage.MD)